-Our Rehabilitation and Movement Science graduate programs focus on research aimed at studying biomechanical, neural, and neuromuscular mechanisms of human movement with applications to development and aging, skill acquisition, elite performance, and rehabilitation following chronic or acute injuries.
+Our Rehabilitation and Movement Science graduate programs focus on research aimed at studying biomechanical, neural, and neuromuscular mechanisms of human movement and cognition with applications to development and aging, skill acquisition, and rehabilitation following acute and chronic injuries.
 Some central aims addressed in our research laboratories include:

 - biomechanical analysis of, and neurological correlation to fine motor skill acquisition and performance (Abraham)

 - neural control mechanisms during muscle fatigue and aging with single-motor unit recording, and electrical stimulation protocols for individuals with paralysis.
 (Griffin)

 - mechanisms of biomechanical and neuromuscular control of normal and pathological movements, and interventions that improve functional movements such as walking (Hsiao)

 - changes in motor competencies across a lifetime with an emphasis on posture and locomotor control including populations of autism and cerebral palsy.
 (Jensen)

 Related Professional Organizations